Michael Doheny: Life in the US

 In February 1856, Doheny and O'Mahony founded the Emmet Monument Association, an organisation with the publicly stated goal of funding a monument to Irish rebel leader Robert Emmet, but with the private goal of unifying Irish Republicans in America under one banner.
-Upon the outbreak of the Crimea War in March 1857, Doheny and O'Mahony met with the Russian consul in New York and sought to secure backing for another rebellion in Ireland from the Russian Empire.
-They presented the consul with a request from the various Irish militias for transport to Ireland for 2,000 men and arms for another 5,000.
-The request was sent back to Russia where supposedly there was some interest in the plan, however, ultimately the plot was considered unaffordable by the Russians.
-The failure to secure the backing of the Russians is suggested to have demoralised many of the Irish-American organisations, even causing some of them to fall apart.
+Upon the outbreak of the Crimean War in March 1857, Doheny and O'Mahony met with the Russian consul in New York and sought to secure backing for another rebellion in Ireland from the Russian Empire.
+They presented the consul with a request from the various Irish militias for transport of 2,000 men and arms for another 5,000 to Ireland.
+The request was sent back to Russia, where supposedly there was some interest in the plan.
+However, ultimately the plot was considered unaffordable by the Russians.
+The failure to secure the backing of the Russians is suggested to have demoralised many of the Irish-American organisations, causing some of them to fall apart.

-Doheny and O'Mahony, responding to the fragmentation occurring, reached out to James Stephens in the autumn of 1857.
+Doheny and O'Mahony, responding to the fragmentation, reached out to James Stephens in the autumn of 1857.
 Stephens agreed to aid them, but in return asked for undisputed leadership of any proposed grouping.
 Stephens had just founded the Irish Republican Brotherhood on 17 March 1858, and in turn, Doheny and O'Mahoney agreed to organise its American counterpart the Fenian Brotherhood in early 1859.
-Simultaneously Doheny founded the short-lived newspaper the Phoenix to spread the ideals of the new Fenian movement.
+Simultaneously, Doheny founded the short-lived newspaper The Phoenix to spread the ideals of the new Fenian movement.

 Doheny was involved in the funeral arrangements for Terence Bellew MacManus in Ireland and acted as one of his pallbearers in a New York ceremony.
 Doheny travelled to Ireland in October 1861 to accompany the body home, where his spirits were lifted by the large crowds who came out not only to honour MacManus' body, but who cheered for "Colonel" Doheny.
 Doheny's morale was high for the enthusiasm he saw that he began to argue again for another rebellion in Ireland, but this line of thinking was overruled by James Stephens.
 After the funeral, Doheny made an emotional visit to Cashel in Tipperary where he was given a hero's welcome.